zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

+**2025-11-11**

+Added option to keep the Whisper model on the CPU.
+Note that this is now the default setting.

+**2025-11-05**

+Player/reader: Added bookmarks feature, ability to pin the audio player widget in desktop mode, plus.

 **2025-10-24**

 Added option to disable transcription validation (`Options` > `Whisper model type` > `Disabled`).
-This is only advisable when using IndexTTS2, which generates the least number of inference errors of any of the supported models to date.
+When increased accuracy is important, this is only advisable when using IndexTTS2, which generates the least number of inference errors of any of the supported models to date.

 FYI, Whisper model type is now an app-wide preference setting rather than a per-project setting.